 Some of the areas on which we focus include:

 Allyn & Fortuna’s attorneys forcefully litigate wage and hour cases, including single-plaintiff, class, collective and hybrid actions in federal and state courts.
 While most of these cases focus on whether employees have been classified properly as “exempt” from overtime pay requirements or whether non-exempt employees received pay and overtime for all hours worked, we also handle actions involving a broad range of other wage and hour issues, such as paycheck requirements, bonus calculations, vacation pay, uniforms and dress codes, timekeeping and waiting time penalties.
-Our attorneys handle claims alleging misclassification of workers’ exempt status, overtime pay violations, “off the clock” work, inaccurate time and payroll records, time clock rounding practices, and other wage and hour issues for many employers.
+Our attorneys handle claims alleging misclassification of workers’ exempt status, overtime pay violations, “off the clock” work, inaccurate time and payroll records, time clock rounding practices, and many other wage and hour issues.